 The City Building is located along S. Fountain Avenue between High and Washington streets and served as the city’s market and municipal building.

-The Lagonda Bank Building is located in downtown Springfield, Ohio at the corner of Main Street and Fountain Avenue.
+The Lagonda Bank Building is located at Main Street and Fountain Avenue.

 The Lagonda Club Building is located at the northwest corner of High and Spring streets.
 Designed by Frank M. Andrews in the Louis Sullivan-Beaux Arts architectural style, the four-story building was constructed in 1914 and was home to the Lagonda Club and later the Chamber of Commerce.

 The Shawnee Hotel is located at the corner of Main and Limestone streets and was constructed from 1916-1917.
 The Shawnee featured modern plumbing in each room, numerous meeting and banquet facilities, and a lavish two-story lobby.